Spanish Association of University Women: History

 The association's objectives remained the defense of women's right to equal access to university studies and their subsequent development as students; at the same time, it sought to create an atmosphere of "understanding and sisterhood" with women from other countries, while also continuing to defend a more liberal mentality, in keeping with the association's beginnings.

 Between 1970 and 1973, many changes and tense situations occurred, partly due to an identity crisis within the association, as it found itself heavily influenced by feminist and leftist currents of thought that were beginning to gain traction in Spanish society at the time.
 The presidency of the association fell to Natacha Seseña, who believed it was time to open the association to young university women.
 When the presidency fell to Jimena Alonso (between 1973 and 1976), a true generational change occurred, and the feminist dimension became fully entrenched in the association.

 The arrival of democracy in Spain and all the changes that society underwent throughout the 1980s marked a period of decline for the association, which was unable to channel its objectives into this new society.
 This was compounded by a difficult economic situation, which led to the disappearance of the association in 1989, with Helena Araluce as its last president.

 The federation experienced a new resurgence in 2007 when a group of members from Álava, Bilbao, and Madrid met in Lerma (Burgos) to recapture the spirit of the founders and create what is now known as the Spanish Federation of University Women (FEMU).

 In 2023, the Associations that constitute it are: AMUB (Association of University Women of Bizkaia), AMUM (Association of University Women of Marbella), and AMUMU (Association of University Women of Murcia).

 Their objectives have been consolidated over the years, responding to the cultural needs of the federation and, above all, to the growing interest in providing education to as many women as possible.
-With this approach, the FEMU fulfills one of its most cherished commitments: equal opportunities through education.
+With this approach, the FEMU plans to fulfill one of its most commitments: equal opportunities through education.

 The Spanish-Speaking Cultural Bridge is an initiative originally promoted by the FEMU under the GWI twinning program (NFA-to-NFA Membership Marketplace).
-The Federations of University Women of Argentina (FAMU), Bolivia (FBMPU), Spain (FEMU), Mexico (FEMU), Panama (AMUP), and Paraguay (PFGW) currently belong to it, constituting a genuine cultural and twinning forum between these countries that share a language, history, and interests.
+The Federations of University Women of Argentina (FAMU), Bolivia (FBMPU), Spain (FEMU), Mexico (FEMU), Panama (AMUP), and Paraguay (PFGW) currently belong to it, constituting a cultural and twinning forum between these countries that share a language, history, and interests.